 Unconsciously, Lucy scrambled away from the rampaging monstrosity and picked out Taurus, but Sherry's condescending giggle stopped her cold.

 "Awww, trying the same old thing again, Lucy?
 Are you honestly that pathetic?
 I would have at least expected you to learn something new."
 Sherry placed a hand over her mouth, shielding a coy smile.
 "Like I did..."

-A thick tree root shot up, penetrating through the earth and wrapped a tendril around Lucy's ankles.
+A thick root shot up, penetrating the earth, and wrapped a tendril around Lucy's ankles.
 She tried to struggle and wriggle herself free, but it was in vain as she was yanked into the air, dangling by her feet.
-Her transgressor remained in place, inverted however, and with another simple gesture, commanded the lone root to shake her—much like a bully would do to his victim.
+Her transgressor remained in place, inverted however, and with another simple gesture, commanded the lone root to shake her.

 Red-faced, Lucy shouted, "W-What's the point of this?!"

 As cute as the dress was, Lucy couldn't help but scorn Virgo's choice of wardrobe right now.
 She struggled to keep her modesty in check.
 One hand was tugging the hemline over her thighs to stop from exposing her laced panties to the world.
 With the other, she reached over to her shoulder, draping an arm over her chest before something else was exposed too.

 Honestly, she should have gone back to get her bra first...